githue/click-reddit/README.md

 ## Contributing

-You will need the CSS preprocessor SASS.
+To contribute changes to the main project you will need the CSS preprocessor SASS.

 Make your changes to one of the SCSS files and then run the commaned: